JacobStephens2/game-planning-api/README.md

 This is the back end of the Game Planning App, providing data which can be used for planning game events.

-A front end for this API is at https://gameplanning.site
+A front end for this API is at https://gameplanning.site.
+Here is this front end's repository: https://github.com/JacobStephens2/game-planning-front-end

 ## Endpoints